KoBeWi/Sapphire/README.md

-  Use: Img['space'] so it will load 'space.png' from 'data/gfx' etc. name - path to resource tileable - used only for Img, true if image has to be tileable pre - apply prelude to music.
+  Use: Img['space'] so it will load 'space.png' from 'data/gfx' etc. name - path to resource tileable - used only for Img, true if image has to be tileable pre - apply intro to music.
 It will be played at the beginning and then the actual music is looped.
-Prelude must be separate file named '(music_name)-pre'.
-Using :auto will seek automatically if there's prelude available
+Intro must be separate file named '(music_name)-pre'.
+Using :auto will seek automatically if there's intro available
   Images need to be .png , music and sound .ogg

+for Msc

+  def Msc.Stop
+  Stops any music playing making sure you won't cause an exception

+  def Msc.Pause
+  Pauses any music

+  def Msc.Resume
+  Resumes paused music, taking care of any intros, so it will loop right

 4.Tls
 Loads tiles from image